kparc/kcc/README.md

  v:,42            /a vector of length 1, one integer item
 ```

-k is strictly "**pass by value**", i.e. there are no references or pointers being passed around, although it is an illusion created by the underlying implementation.
-In reality, k avoids making copies of stuff unless it becomes absolutely necessary:
+Optically, k is strictly "**pass by value**", i.e. it is impossible to pass a reference to an object, only its copy.
+However, it is only an illusion created by the underlying implementation.
+In reality, k avoids making copies of stuff unless it becomes absolutely necessary, a technique known as "copy-on-write":

 ```q
  x:0 1 2 3 4     /everything is passed by value